Pengyu-Liu/lightcurve-analysis/README.md

 # Light-Curve Analysis Code

 This repository contains code for reducing near-infrared telescope image sequences into differential light curves and time-series diagnostics for interested objects.
 The raw data are image series.
+Here, it is specified for NTT/SOFI.

 ## Repository Layout